Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 Open Babel website (http://openbabel.org/), the latest Open Babel version is still 2.4.0.
 There is no mention of a 2.4.1 or 3.0.0 version!

-#### Compiling/installing openbabel 2.4.1 from source
+#### Compile/install openbabel 2.4.1 from source

 See http://openbabel.org/wiki/Install_(source_code) for full instructions (Installing globally with root access).
 Here is the quick way if TLDR:

+- Make sure CMake is installed (see "Install CMake" section previously in this file for how to do this).

 - Download openbabel-2.4.1.tar.gz from
   https://sourceforge.net/projects/openbabel/files/openbabel/2.4.1/

--Then:

-    brew install cmake
+- Then:

     cd ~/sandbox
     tar zxvf ~/Downloads/openbabel-2.4.1.tar.gz
     mv openbabel-2.4.1 ob-src